e-gov/GOVSSO/Testing.md

 If the session update request returns an OpenID Connect error, the client application must terminate the user's session immediately and inform the user about it.

+The integrator should ensure that the update process is initiated by the client application UI.

+The client application back-end server should never perform a GovSSO session update request on its own initiative.
+The integrator should test that session update is not initiated when the user has closed the client application browser tab without logging out.

 After a successful session update request, a new ID token is issued.
-Before the client application can consider the session updated, the same ID token checks have to be conducted as described in the [authentication step](#311-authentication).
+Before the client application can consider the session updated, same ID token checks have to be conducted as described in the [authentication step](#311-authentication).
 If any of the security checks fail, the client application must immediately terminate the user's session.

 In case a session has to be terminated for any reason, the user must be logged out and informed accordingly.